Debugging Golang (Go) Applications

 - Install your IDE, GoLand or VS Code.
 On Windows/WSL2 most people install each of these on the Windows side, although they can be run inside WSL2 using the Linux versions.

-Goland Debugging
+GoLand Debugging

 Debug a simple command like ddev list